What Is Visual Communication?

 For businesses, the last 20 years brought us the cumbersome Learning Management System (LMS).
 Complicated software that could deliver course content online.
 While this model worked well for some organizations, as technology has evolved, the LMS morphed into the Learning Experience Platform (LXP).

-Going mobile and the creation of social media platforms has only accelerated this phenomenon.
+Fast forward just a bit and we find ourselves in the mobile revolution.
+Going mobile and the creation of social media platforms has only accelerated this phenomenon like no one could have predicted.
 Cisco notes over 70% of the world’s population will be connected via mobile device by 2023.
-The rise of mobile-first image and video heavy platforms like Snapchat, TikTok, and Instagram seem unstoppable, and changing the way we connect with friends, colleagues, causes, and communities.
+The rise of mobile-first image and video-heavy platforms like Snapchat, TikTok, and Instagram seem unstoppable, and changing the way we connect with friends, colleagues, causes, and communities.

 It isn’t just the technology that’s found its way into the workplace.
 Younger Millennials and GenZs who have grown up using GIFs, images, and emojis make up a bigger share of the workforce by the day.